[Interview] Finnish EU envoy to investigate 'dire' Ethiopia war

 Finnish EU envoy to investigate 'dire' Ethiopia war

-The security situation in Ethiopia remained "dire", as Finnish foreign minister Pekka Haavisto prepares to travel to the region on an EU fact-finding mission.
+The security situation in Ethiopia was "dire", as Finnish foreign minister Pekka Haavisto prepared to travel to the region on an EU fact-finding mission.

-"Nearly three months after the start of the conflict in the Tigray region, the security situation in Tigray remains dire, with reports of localised fighting especially in rural areas," Haavisto told EUobserver.
+"Nearly three months after the start of the conflict ... the security situation in Tigray [a region of Ethiopia] remains dire, with reports of localised fighting especially in rural areas," Haavisto told EUobserver.

 Join EUobserver today